agnwinds/python/docs/sphinx/_build/html/_sources/input/parameters/wind/Wind/Wind.old_windfile.rst.txt

 Wind.old_windfile
 =================
-The rootname of a previously saved model in a calculation one wishes to continue (with the possiblity of making changes to some of the details of the radiation sources, or to extract spectra from different inclinations)
+The root name of a previously saved model one wishes to continue (with the possibility of making changes to some of the details of the radiation sources or extracting spectra from different inclinations.
+Requires the .wind_save file to exist.
+The user does not write the ``.wind_save`` extension for the input.

 Type
   String